-Domestic abuse is an important indication of risk of harm to children, whom may suffer directly or indirectly if they live in households where there is domestic violence.
+Domestic Abuse In addition, domestic abuse is an important indication of risk of harm to children, whom may suffer directly or indirectly if they live in households where there is domestic violence.
 Domestic abuse is likely to have a damaging effect on the health and development of children.
 Many of the signs and symptoms are indicators from the physical and emotional abuse definitions.